 How to get an STCW Certificate

-If you looking for a new career and fancy working on a Superyacht, serving the rich and famous, then you’re going to need STCW certificate.
+If you looking for a new career and fancy working on a Superyacht, then you’re going to need to get your STCW certificates.

 Even if you’re planning to work on a smaller or private vessel, your Captain may require you to be trained in the basics, which is exactly what STCW Basic Safety Training is all about.